kryz81/nodejs-workshop/project/0-create-application/README.md

 **To Do**
 1. Bootstrap a new NestJS Application
 2. Run the application and open the main route in browser
-3. Create a new module „Employees“ and add "/employees" route returning an empty array
+3. Create a new module „Employees“ and add "/employees" route returning an array with fake users
 4. Build the production version and run it directly with Node.js

 ---